school-brainhack/school-brainhack.github.io/content/fr/schedule/index.md

  * Which data standards can be used to organize neuroimaging data, and why should I adopt them?
  * How should I visualize and define features for machine learning in neuroimaging?
  * What are the basic principles underlying deep learning, and how do they differ from classical machine learning?

-A short quizz will be organized at the end of week 1, to check that participants have integrated the key points of the week.
-This quizz will count for 10% of the final note."""
+A short quiz will be organized at the end of week 1, to check that participants have integrated the key points of the week.
+This quiz will count for 10% of the final note."""

 [[week]]
   week = "**Semaine 2**"
   name = "Project definition at CRIUGM - Université de Montréal" img = "locations/criugm.png"
   imgalttext = "CRIUGM building" imgside = "left" buttonurl = ""
   buttondescr = ""